Ennar1991/ZydDash/BLE_Telemetry.md

 `a5 ff 00 00 00 00 00 5a`

-while in "UF" mode, the app seems to be directly communicating with the motor driver.
+while in "UF" mode, the app seems to be directly communicating with the motor driver instead of the display.
 This is indicated by the address changing and the protocol resembling 16-bit MODBUS even more:

 Modbus Function Code 03 (read multiple holding registers) is used: